Update: Consortium seeks public comments on the Upper Klamath Basin

 Quartz Valley Indian Community

-The Klamath Tribes of Oregon are not Work Group members but cooperate with Lower Klamath Basin tribes on many water quality related issues.
+The Klamath Tribes of Oregon are not Consortium members but cooperate with Lower Klamath Basin tribes on many water quality related issues.